awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### RDS API<a name="AuroraMySQL.Managing.Backtrack.Retrieving.API"></a>

 To retrieve information about the backtracks for a DB cluster using the Amazon RDS API, use the [DescribeDBClusterBacktracks](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterBacktracks.html) operation\.
-This action returns information about backtracks for the DB cluster specified in the `DBClusterIdentifier` value\.
+This operation returns information about backtracks for the DB cluster specified in the `DBClusterIdentifier` value\.

 ## Disabling backtracking for a DB cluster<a name="AuroraMySQL.Managing.Backtrack.Disabling"></a>